Lord Jesus Christ in the 1611KJV

 2. The phrase and were edified means: 'The churches were lifted up as they did the next Step of this sentence'.

-3. The phrase and walking in the fear of the Lord means: 'They stopped their sinning in fear of punishment from the Lord'.
+3. The phrase and walking in the fear of the Lord means: 'They stopped their sinning in fear of punishment from The Lord'.

-4. The phrase and in the comfort of the Holy Ghost means: 'They were comforted as they obeyed the personal commands from Jesus Christ which were sent through the Holy Ghost'.
+4. The phrase and in the comfort of the Holy Ghost means: 'They were comforted as they obeyed the personal commands from Jesus Christ which were sent through The Holy Ghost'.

 5. The phrase were multiplied means: 'Their living right and obedience resulted in more people being saved'.